baltuni/Calcium-Correlation-Tool/README.md

   │   ├── ModelAB1                      # an instance of such a folder
   │   └── YourNewModel                  # your instance of such a folder │
-  ├── saved_models                      # folders with cellpose models are stored here │   ├── ModelAB1                      # an instance of such a folder
+  ├── saved_models                      # cellpose models are stored here
+  │   ├── ModelAB1                      # an instance of such a folder
   │   └── YourNewModel                  # your instance of such a folder │